anssilaitila/shared-files/README.txt

 This file managing plugin allows a team to upload files onto the WordPress admin, collaborate with each other, and most importantly administrator and users can preview the files on the browser before going live to ensure the accuracy of the uploaded file.

+= Download files =

+The files you have listed on your site are available for anyone to download by default.
+It's also possible to manage, track and limit downloads by various settings.

 = Document / file tags =

 The best way to stay organized and seated with a bulk of files is to assign them tags.
 With a couple of tags, you can instantly categorize and label files for hassle-free searches down the road, and then find all of those files again easily.